DevExpress-Examples/blazor-reporting-ai-summarize-and-translate/README.md

 This example adds two new buttons that help users to summarize and translate a report content in the Blazor Native Report Viewer with AI-powered functionality:

-- **Summarize**: When you click this button, Generative AI summaries generate content that helps users quickly understand/analyze core insights associated with a given report.
+- **Summarize**: When you click this button, Generative AI summaries generate content that helps you quickly understand/analyze core insights associated with a given report.
-- **Translate**: This button helps users translate report documents, chosen pages, or selected content to a desired language with AI-powered translation tools.
+- **Translate**: This button helps you translate report documents, chosen pages, or selected content to a desired language with AI-powered translation tools.

 ![AI-Powered Summarize and Translate Buttons](blazor-reporting-ai-enhancements.png)